mpdf/mpdf.github.io/paging/page-numbering.md

 You can optionally:

-* suppress page numbering - {PAGENO} will be replaced by a blank string - but counting will continue
+* suppress page numbering - `{PAGENO}` will be replaced by a blank string - but counting will continue
 * reset numbering - reset the numbering anywhere in the document
 * define/change the style of the numbering - as for lists it can be roman, alphabetical or decimal

-From `mPDF >= 3.0` the page numbering can be reset to any positive number.
-Prior to this, it was only possible to reset it to 1.
+From mPDF >= 3.0 the page numbering can be reset to any positive number.
+Prior to this, it was only possible to reset it to `1`.

-From `mPDF 6.0` the page number style can include any of the values used for list-style-type
+From mPDF 6.0 the page number style can include any of the values used for `list-style-type`.

 Page numbering changes are made when adding a new page using
 <a href="{{ "/reference/mpdf-functions/addpage.html" | prepend: site.baseurl }}">AddPage()</a> or